 Preheat the oven to 350ºF.

-Combine all dry rub seasonings, which includes the salt all the way to the onion powder, and mix those well.
+Combine all dry rub seasonings, from the salt to the onion powder, and mix those well.
 Once mixed, rub the seasonings all over the pork loin, including the sides.

 Space around the meat to breathe in the pan will help the meat stay hydrated.